This video explains the importance of air sealing in relation to insulation when it comes to energy efficiency.

 If you need to add more insulation inside your home's exterior walls, dense-packed cellulose provides air sealing characteristics to reduce air infiltration year round, therefore improving energy efficiency and comfort.

-Contact us today at 1-855-569-2951 to get a quote in Great Falls, Reston, Herndon, Vienna, Middleburg, Purcellville, Waterford or any surrounding area.
+Contact us today at 1-855-569-2951 to get a quote in Great Falls, Reston, Herndon, Vienna, Middleburg, Purcellville, Fredericksburg or any surrounding area.
 Comfenergy specializes in a variety of air sealing strategies that will keep your home airtight and energy efficient.